XDF2018/SDSOC_CV_ML/readme.md

 ![Missing Image: Detailed Block Design](./images/detail_bd.png)

-In this example design you will implement the three blocks not composed of hard silicon (UYVY to RGB conversion, the DPU, and video scaling) with a mix of accelerated hardware functions and software functions using the SDSoC tool.
+In this example design you will implement the three blocks not composed of hard silicon (YUYV to RGB conversion, the DPU, and video scaling) with a mix of accelerated hardware functions and software functions using the SDSoC tool.